-- You don’t need additional collateral.
+You don’t need additional collateral.
 You may be able to use the jet ski to secure the loan.
 This can help save money on interest.
-If you fail to make your repayments, you will lose the jet ski however.
+But if you fail to make your repayments, the lender can repossess your jet ski.

 Even when you’re sure you want to buy a jet ski and know exactly what model you want to get, you should still keep the following in mind:

 High markup.
 All stores will have markups, some more than others.
 If you come with cash in hand, you may be able to negotiate a better deal than you’d get through dealer finance and store markup.

 Buying at the wrong time.
 Like many seasonal luxuries, jet skis cost more at the beginning of summer than at the end.
 If you want a good deal, buy near the end of the season and look for dealer rebates.